peter812/PRM/replit.md

 ## Overview

-This project is a professional CRM application designed for managing contacts, tracking interactions, and nurturing relationships.
-It features a modern React frontend and an Express backend, offering a clean, data-focused interface inspired by productivity tools.
-Key capabilities include creating and managing people profiles, adding notes, tracking interactions (meetings, calls, emails), organizing contacts with tags, creating and managing groups with members, and utilizing powerful global search functionalities.
+This project is a professional CRM application for managing contacts, tracking interactions, and nurturing relationships.
+It features a modern React frontend and an Express backend, offering a clean, data-focused interface.
+Key capabilities include managing people profiles, notes, interactions (meetings, calls, emails), organizing contacts with tags, creating and managing groups, and utilizing global search functionalities.
 The application aims to provide a robust solution for personal and professional relationship management.

 ## User Preferences